 Lhasa to Yamdrok Lake, Gyantse and Shigatse

-We can arrange this journey for groups of up to ten people.
-Price is discounted for groups of 3 or more.
+We can arrange this journey for groups of 2 to 12 people.
+Price is discounted for groups of 3 people or more.
 Contact us for the price for this journey at: firstname.lastname@example.org

 Included in the price: